anand6105/BTFDoc/source/index.rst

 Scope
 =====

-The documentaion with include the following:
+The documentation will include the following:

 * Overview of the Adapteva Parallella board along with the development environment setup.
 * BTF Specification and its adaptation in the project.